dojo/docs/quickstart/cross-domain.rst

 Introduction
 ============

 A cross-domain Dojo build is one which can be loaded from the server other than the one where the application deployment occurs.
-It can be a `custom build <quickstart/custom-builds>`_ or a `CDN <http://en.wikipedia.org/wiki/Content_Delivery_Network>`_ distribution.
+It can be a `custom build <custom-builds>`_ or a `CDN <http://en.wikipedia.org/wiki/Content_Delivery_Network>`_ distribution.

 Advantages
 ----------